Kaleidoscope (1966 film): Reception

+Critical response

 The Monthly Film Bulletin wrote: "'Warning enough of what is to come, one would think, in the way Kaleidoscope is advertised.
 A "groovie movie" it certainly is, with a battery of fashionable camera tricks, multicoloured, kaleidoscopic dissolves, and virtually every scene introduced from behind an irrelevant piece of furniture in the set.
 But the refreshing novelty about Jack Smight's film is that though these modish camera patterns are part and parcel of the exercise, there is at least a wood behind the trees, and the film is kept alive by its own momentum. ...
 The restless, zooming camera is occasionally irritating, some of the cuts ... are mechanically self-conscious, and the colour is disappointingly dull.
 But the gambling scenes are as hypnotic as ever, and the film is kept on the move, and not least because of an excellent cast, with Clive Revill particularly good as the sly detective.
 Ironically, Kaleidoscope works best when it looks old fashioned; and if it has its stock of breezy fashions, it also has a pace to keep them well under control."

 In The Radio Times Guide to Films Tom Hutchinson gave the film 3/5 stars, writing: "This 1960s caper is so swinging it almost comes off its hinges.
 Warren Beatty, not renowned at the time for his monkish lifestyle, is strangely unconvincing as the cardsharp who literally marks winning cards, while hip chick Susannah York keeps his libido on the boil.
 The movie defies its dated trendiness with the sheer esprit of the performances."